3cky/mbusd/README.md

-       mbusd [-h] [-d] [-L logfile] [-v level] [-c cfgfile] [-p device] [-s speed] [-m mode] [-S] [-t] [-y sysfsfile] [-Y sysfsfile]
+       mbusd [-h] [-d] [-L logfile] [-v level] [-c cfgfile] [-p device] [-s speed] [-m mode] [-S] [-t] [-r] [-y sysfsfile] [-Y sysfsfile]
-             [-A address] [-P port] [-C maxconn] [-N retries] [-R pause] [-W wait] [-T timeout]
+             [-A address] [-P port] [-C maxconn] [-N retries] [-R pause] [-W wait] [-T timeout] [-b]

        -h     Usage help.
        -d     Instruct mbusd not to fork itself (non-daemonize).
        -L logfile
-              Specifies log file name ('-' for logging to STDOUT only, default is /var/log/mbusd.log).
+              Specifies log file name ('-' for logging to STDOUT only, relative path or bare filename will be stored at /var/log, default is /var/log/mbusd.log).
        -v level
-              Specifies  log  verbosity level (0 for errors only, 1 for warnings and 2 for also information messages.)
-If mbusd was compiled in debug mode, valid log levels are up to 9, where log levels above 2 forces logging of information about additional internal events.
+              Specifies log verbosity level (0 for errors only, 1 for warnings and 2 for informational messages also).
+If mbusd was compiled in debug mode, valid log levels are up to 9, where log levels above 2 adds logging of information about additional internal events.
        -c cfgfile
               Read configuration from cfgfile.
        -p device